Bob the Drag Queen: 2009–2015: Drag career beginnings

 In the summer of 2009, Caldwell started doing drag, after watching the first season of RuPaul's Drag Race on TiVo.
-He explained that he "became obsessed" with the show and it immediately inspired him to order a TK-7 makeup kit off of the Ben Nye website.
+He explained that he "became obsessed" with the show and it immediately inspired him to order a TK-7 makeup kit from the Ben Nye website.
 Since his first presentations, his character was focused on stand-up comedy routines, and he started lip-syncing after a couple of months into his drag.
 His initial stage name was Kittin Withawhip, which was a reference to Kitten with a Whip (1964), a film that starred Ann-Margret.
 He was featured in Leland Bobbé's Half Drag Series with his name.
 In his early drag career, Caldwell would perform with a nine-foot bullwhip.

 In the beginning of his career, Caldwell faced challenges as a drag queen.
 As he described, "It did not make me money or get me gigs.
 It cost me a lot.
 I did this competition every Thursday.
 Then another one on Wednesday.
 And another on Tuesday.
 I never won any of them.
 Ever.
 After a few years, I finally won one.
 It was really addictive and fun doing competitions."

 In 2013, Caldwell officially changed his stage name to Bob the Drag Queen.
 As he explained, at a karaoke hosting gig, "The guy goes, 'Give it up for your host...
 Kate.
 But she made light of the moment, reintroducing herself as 'Kate the Drag Queen,' then 'Kim the Drag Queen' throughout the evening.
 Then at the end of the night, I was like, 'Give it up for...
 Bob the Drag Queen.'
 And I was like, 'That sounds really funny.'"

 2016–2019: RuPaul's Drag Race Season 8

 On February 1, 2016, Bob the Drag Queen was revealed as a cast member on the eighth season of RuPaul's Drag Race.
 On the show, he was noted for his focus on comedy.
 During the show, he won three challenges, including the recurring "Snatch Game" (where he portrayed Crazy Eyes, as played by Uzo Aduba, and Carol Channing).
-On the season's eighth episode, Bob "lipsynced for her life" against Derrick Barry and won.
+On the season's eighth episode, Bob "lipsynced for her life" against her rival Derrick Barry and won.
 On May 16, 2016, Bob was crowned the winner of the season and received a cash prize of $100,000.

 In June 2019, a panel of judges from New York magazine placed Bob eighth on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.